 In a cutaway, we finally got our introduction to the famous Genesis, who was lazing around reading his copy of LOVELESS.
 In the English version, Genesis’ voice actor is one Oliver Quinn, who is known only for this role.
-In fact, it’s his only role, unless IMDb is correct about his one additional credit: an appearance in pseudo-reality show The Anna Nicole Show in 2002, where he was a private chef… as in, Oliver Quinn may actually be a private chef, not an actor playing one.
+In fact, it’s his only role, unless IMDb is correct about his one additional credit: an appearance in pseudo-reality show The Anna Nicole Show in 2002, where he was a private chef… as in, Oliver Quinn may actually be a private chef, not just an actor who played one in 2002.
 Given the bizarre nature of The Anna Nicole Show, it’s hard for me to say this for certain, but it could be that “chef” really was his day job in 2002, if not 2007 or even today!
 In the Japanese version, Genesis’ voice actor is actually Gackt, a musician who provided the theme songs of Dirge of Cerberus, and we’ll probably discuss why he was attached to the role of Genesis in the DoC Journal.

 Zack and Tseng arrived on scene to discover Genesis.
 A long story short, Genesis declared that his parents had somehow “betrayed” him, “from the very beginning,” and he lashed out at Tseng with a Fire spell.
 Before Zack could step in, Angeal arrived on the scene, carrying his Buster Sword yet again.
-Angeal also stole Zack’s sword to prevent him from interfering (and so that he could use Zack’s sword to keep from spoiling the Buster Sword, I suppose), and he used it to hold Genesis at swordpoint.
+Angeal also stole Zack’s sword to prevent Zack from interfering (and so that he could use Zack’s sword to keep from spoiling the Buster Sword, I suppose), and he used it to hold Genesis at swordpoint.
 So Angeal isn’t a defector?
 It seemed this was news to Genesis too, as he implied that Angeal was turning down an offer of partnership, but after Genesis casually left the room without Angeal stopping him (why Angeal allows this isn’t ever explained), Angeal revealed he wasn’t siding with Zack and Shinra either, pushing Zack aside and forcing him to stay behind.

 While there was a brief chase, Zack and Tseng eventually reunited in the building’s main room, where Tseng suddenly announced that “evidence of misconduct must be erased.
 Company rules.”
 The town, whatever its secrets, would be taken out by aerial strike.
 This is interesting but also incredibly contrived, with no indication as to why the airstrike would take place now instead of any other time, especially once you realize that Tseng seems to have no hope or plans to kill Genesis with the airstrike.
-Presumably, Tseng just called this information in, but why didn’t he say: “Zack can still try to kill Genesis, and considering that was your original orders, surely it has to be more important than blowing up this village right away as opposed to just a few minutes later.”
+Presumably, Tseng just called this information in, but why didn’t he say: “Zack can still try to kill Genesis, and considering that was your original orders, surely it has to be more important than blowing up this village right away as opposed to just a few minutes later”?

 In any event, we come to the actual mechanics of the minigame: Zack is going to slash the missiles in half in mid-air with his sword.
 And not only is he going to do it, but Tseng orders him to do it as though missile slashing was established company policy.
 I can’t decide if I love or hate this sequence, it’s perfect nonsense.

 Unfortunately, after these minigames, we got to the house only to find Angeal’s mother dead, apparently killed by Angeal himself.
 Angeal was on the scene, saying that his mother could no longer “continue to live and neither could the son.”
 Zack was flabbergasted and punched Angeal on the spot, not sure what else to do or say.
-Genesis was also on scene, and by his words and actions he seemed to imply that Angeal had reluctantly joined him somewhere in the past few minutes.
+Genesis was also on scene, and by his words and actions he seemed to imply that Angeal had reluctantly joined Genesis in the past few minutes.
 I’m sad to say that, as far as the game is concerned, we learn very little about Angeal’s mother, especially her strange statement about Genesis not being able to kill her.
 We will get part of her story, but it wasn’t until I was looking up her entry on the FFWiki that they filled in the blanks with information from the game’s official guide.
 Great job as usual, Square.
-Just… just fucking fantastic.
+Just… fucking fantastic.

 As Angeal walked off, Genesis childishly tripped Zack and then began to quote LOVELESS, which prompted Zack to shout at him to shut up.
 This was truly hilarious to Kyle at the time, and looking back at it now, it is to me too, since Genesis will spend the entire game quoting this damned play and Zack is the only one to ever tell him to shut his mouth about it.
 If only for a few short moments, Zack is truly the voice of the audience.
 Genesis remarked that he was disappointed that Sephiroth hadn’t come to take him out, and he decided to leave a Summon to deal with Zack instead of killing him, implying that he was the one who Summoned Ifrit earlier.
 At the time, I was going to chastise Genesis for doing the usual cliché “walk away and leave the minions to deal with it,” but as it happens, he Summons nothing short of Bahamut, so maybe he can be excused.

 But don’t get too excited, FF veterans!
 For reasons unknown to me, FFVII actually has multiple versions of Bahamut, and the original is the weakest of the set.
 And in any event, we were still overpowered as fuck, and could apparently Guard against Mega Flare (hilarious), defeating the king of dragons like he was a some harmless Wutai recruit.
 After the battle, Zack shouted that “Summons aren’t meant to be used like this!” followed by a seemingly unrelated complaint: “What happened to dreams and honour?”
 It’s not clear what Zack’s supposed to mean.
-I can understand the latter line as a standalone, I suppose, but what about the first?
+I can understand the latter line as a standalone given the situation at large, but what about the first?
 My initial reaction was to overthink this: I figured it was a reference to how Genesis was using Summons that behaved autonomously while Zack and the FFVII crew use them like Summons for a single attack, like in all previous games.
 Maybe letting them out autonomously is… dangerous?